HDallali/CoManRobotranSimulator/README.md

 CoManRobotranSimulator
 ======================

-This is an open source simulator developed for the CoMan humanoid robot as part of WALK-MAN European project.
+This is an open source simulator developed for the CoMan humanoid robot as part of WALK-MAN European project (www.walk-man.eu).

 Requirements: